badlydrawnrob/print-first-css/README.md

 1. `@media all` for **BOTH** screen and print (use often)
 2. `@media screen` to **ADD** css for screen only
 3. `@media print` to **REMOVE** screen css for print (use sparingly)
+4. `@media (orientation: portrait)` (or `landscape`) may come in handy too.

-The method isn't suitable for every job, but for printable media, it's much [better than this](https://flyingdogcreative.com/why-your-web-pages-print-badly-and-how-to-fix-them/)!
+The method isn't suitable for every job, but for printable media, it's much better for a [long blog post](https://wpmudev.com/blog/stop-printing-ugly-wordpress-pages-heres-how-to-fix-it/), or [complex user interfaces](https://www.smashingmagazine.com/2011/11/how-to-set-up-a-print-style-sheet/)!